Top and Beauty synergies in SMEFT-fits at present and future colliders: Impact of future colliders

 Combining measurements and near-future projections of top-quark physics and $B$ physics in Tabs.~\ref{tab:top_data}-\ref{tab:HLLHC-BelleII} with the projections for top-quark observables at a CLIC-like lepton collider allows to constrain all eleven SMEFT coefficients considered in this analysis.

-In Fig.~\ref{fig:TopB-far-1D} we give results from fits to current data (Tabs.~\ref{tab:top_data}, \ref{tab:B_data}, and $Zb\bar b$ data) and near-future projections (Tab.~\ref{tab:HLLHC-BelleII}) (light blue), to CLIC projections for top-quark observables (Tab.~\ref{tab:top_CLIC}) (grey) and the combined set (blue).
+In Fig.~\ref{fig:TopB-far-1D} we give results from fits of all eleven coefficients to current data (Tabs.~\ref{tab:top_data}, \ref{tab:B_data}, and $Zb\bar b$ data) and near-future projections (Tab.~\ref{tab:HLLHC-BelleII}) (light blue), to CLIC projections for top-quark observables (Tab.~\ref{tab:top_CLIC}) (grey) and the combined set (blue).
 It can be observed that the fit to the combined set of observables allows to constrain all eleven SMEFT Wilson coefficients.
 Flat directions in the parameter space of the coefficients are removed in the global fit.
 The strongest constraints are obtained for the four-fermion operators and are at the level of $\mathcal{O}(10^{-4})$.
 Constraints on the other operators are weaker and at the level of $\mathcal{O}(10^{-1})$ for $\tilde C_{\varphi u}$ and $\mathcal{O}(10^{-2})$ for the remaining coefficients.

 As learned previously, combining different sets of observables yields stronger constraints on all coefficients.
 In the case of $\tilde C_{\varphi q}^{(1)}$ and $\tilde C_{\varphi q}^{(3)}$, which are already strongly constrained by present data and Belle II and HL-LHC projections, additional constrains derived from CLIC projections are orthogonal to those from the remaining observables, see Fig.~\ref{fig:Far-overlay-examples} (left).
-This tightens the constraints by a factor of two.
+This tightens the constraints by a factor of two and allows to exclude the second solution.
+Similarly, the second solution for $\tilde C_{uB}$ still present in the near-future scenario is removed as well.
 The improvement is particularly significant for $\tilde C^{(1)}_{l q}$ and $\tilde C^{(3)}_{l q}$.
 While $b \to s \ell^+ \ell^-$ and $b\rightarrow s \nu\bar \nu$ observables allow to test both coefficients simultaneously, the inclusion of CLIC observables is mandatory to remove the second solution, see Fig.~\ref{fig:Far-overlay-examples} (right).
-Correlations, which are induced by CLIC observables, between both coefficients are still present, and sizable deviations from the SM can be found, which is shown in more detail in Fig.~\ref{fig:combined-far-1D-Deviations}.
+Correlations, which are induced by CLIC observables, between both coefficients are still present, and sizable deviations from the SM can be found, which is shown in more detail in Fig.~\ref{fig:combined-far-1D-Deviations} in App.~\ref{app:far}.